petalo/legal-markdown-js/docs/CONTRIBUTING.md

 ### Helper System Development

+**Core Helpers (`src/core/helpers/`)**

+Core helpers should only include basic functionality that exists in the original Ruby legal-markdown gem:

+- Basic date functionality (@today)
+- Simple formatting that maintains Ruby compatibility
+- No complex Node.js specific features

+**Extension Helpers (`src/extensions/helpers/`)**

-When adding new helpers to the `src/helpers/` system:
+When adding new helpers to the extensions system:

 1. **Pure Functions**: Helpers should be stateless and pure
 2. **Error Handling**: Graceful handling of invalid inputs